LabPy/lantz/docs/index.rst

       async capabilities and much more.

     - On-the-fly GUI for testing purposes.
-      Without a line of code you get for **any** driver something like:
+      Without a line of code you get for **any** driver something like this (click to enlarge):

       .. thumbnail:: _static/ui-fungen.png
             :width: 20%

-    - Tools to quickly build beautiful, responsive and correct applications.
+    - Tools to quickly build beautiful, responsive and composable applications.

     - An awesome and supporting community.